Skip to content

 Goals, outcomes, and impact

-The main goals of the summer school will be to provide attendees with training in the physical mechanisms, drivers, and impacts of global and regional sea level changes as well as hands-on experience with both the global satellite and in situ observing and monitoring systems used for tracking sea level changes across space and time as well as major modeling frameworks used to understand and attribute past sea level changes and to forecast and project future sea level changes.
+The main goals of the summer school were to provide attendees with training in the physical mechanisms, drivers, and impacts of global and regional sea level changes as well as hands-on experience with both the global satellite and in situ observing and monitoring systems used for tracking sea level changes across space and time as well as major modeling frameworks used to understand and attribute past sea level changes and to forecast and project future sea level changes.

 Curriculum